ankit-nautiyal/Photography-Page/README.md

-# Photography-Page
+# Photography Page

-A simple photography page using HTML & CSS
+This is a Photography Page built using HTML & CSS and deployed using GitHub Pages.